awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 Use this condition key to control access to a KMS key based on the [aliases](kms-alias.md) that are associated with the KMS key\.
 The operation must be a *KMS key resource operation*, that is, an operation that is authorized for a particular KMS key\.
 To identify the KMS key resource operations, in the [Actions and Resources Table](kms-api-permissions-reference.md#kms-api-permissions-reference-table), look for a value of `KMS key` in the `Resources` column for the operation\.

 This condition supports attribute\-based access control \(ABAC\) in AWS KMS\.
 With ABAC, you can control access to KMS keys based on the tags that are assigned to a KMS key and the aliases that are associated with a KMS key\.
 You can use tags and aliases to allow or deny access to a KMS key without changing policies or grants\.
-For details, see [Using ABAC for AWS KMS](abac.md)\.
+For details, see [ABAC for AWS KMS](abac.md)\.

 An alias must be unique in an AWS account and Region, but this condition lets you control access to multiple KMS keys in the same Region \(using the `StringLike` comparison operator\) or to multiple KMS keys in different AWS Regions of each account\.